thomasdreyer/thomasdreyer/README.md

 ### Hi there 👋

-I'm a full stack software engineer that ❤'s Javascript. 🌱 I’m currently learning Kotlin and Dart.
+I'm a senior software engineer that ❤'s Javascript. 🌱 I’m currently learning Kotlin and Dart.

 👯 I’m looking to collaborate on web and mobile application's.